christian-westbrook/anansi/README.md

 The [portfolio web system](https://www.github.com/christian-westbrook/portfolio-web-system/) is an open-source solution that anyone can use to develop a personal online presence through blogging and portfolio building.

+Our project goals

 The current release provides a simple blog engine that can quickly be configured, loaded with content, and deployed.
 Blog posts are written in a predefined XML and Markdown format.

 Future releases will include support for interactions, an integrated project portfolio, and continued enhancements to the blog authoring process.

 ## Getting Started

+In this section we explain how to quickly get up and running with the portfolio web system.
+If you don't quite hit all of the prerequisites, or if you get stuck at any point, feel free to reach out to the author.
+The best way to do so is to [create an issue](https://github.com/christian-westbrook/portfolio-web-system/issues).

+### Prerequisites
+- You have web server software installed and configured for PHP on your production machine
+	- [Apache HTTP Server](https://httpd.apache.org/) is free and supports PHP
+- You have [PHP](https://www.php.net/) installed on your production machine
+- You have [Git](https://git-scm.com/) installed on your production machine

+### Developing for your system

 - Clone the [repository](https://github.com/christian-westbrook/portfolio-web-system.git) to your machine
-- Modify the `/public/config.json` file to customize the system to meet your needs
+- Modify the cloned `/public/config.json` file to configure the system for your needs
 	- Learn more in the [configuration](#configuration) section
 - Use `/public/blogs/demo.xml` as an example to start writing blogs
 	- Learn more in the [authoring blog posts](#authoring-blog-posts) section
+- Place completed blogs into the `/public/blogs/` folder and referenced images into the `/public/img/` folder
-- Regularly back up `/blogs/`, `/img/`, and `config.json`
+- Regularly back up `/public/blogs/`, `/public/img/`, and `config.json`

+### Deploying your system
-- Move the contents of the `/public/` folder into a web server's deployment directory
+- Move the contents of the `/public/` folder into your web server's deployment directory
-	- Must have [PHP](https://www.php.net/) installed on the machine hosting the system
-	- Must use a web server that supports PHP, such as [Apache HTTP Server](https://httpd.apache.org/)
 	- PHP needs to be [enabled](https://stackoverflow.com/questions/42654694/enable-php-apache2) if using Apache
-- Copy your `/blogs/`, `/img/`, and `config.json` into the deployment directory
+- If kept separate, copy your `/blogs/`, `/img/`, and `config.json` into the deployment directory
-- Use a browser to navigate to the deployed system
+- Navigate to your deployed system using a web browser to confirm success
+	- Learn more in the [deployment](#deployment) section

 ## Configuration